 This ASUS PRIME B250M-A motherboard is tailored to fit your growing business, making it an excellent foundation for your new build.
-It's built with high-quality components and packed with premium features that mainstream motherboards simply can't match.
-The exclusive 5X Protection III safeguard provides electrostatic discharge protection, corrosion control, super LANGuard and more to ensure a stable, long-lasting operation.
-And with 5X Protection III you'll enjoy maximum energy efficiency with the B250M-A — for you and the environment.
+It’s built with high-quality components and packed with premium features that mainstream motherboards simply can’t match.
+The exclusive 5X Protection III safeguard provides electrostatic discharge protection, corrosion control, super LANGuard, and more to ensure a stable, long-lasting operation.
+And with 5X Protection III, you’ll enjoy maximum energy efficiency with the B250M-A — for you and the environment.

 The ASUS PRIME B250M-A is a micro ATX motherboard designed for business PCs.
-It supports 6th generation Intel Core processors in the LGA1151 package, with integrated graphics, memory and PCI Express controllers to provide great performance for small businesses.
+It supports 6th generation Intel Core processors in the LGA1151 package, with integrated graphics, memory, and PCI Express controllers to provide great performance for small businesses.
 It features Business Smart technologies, including a 5X Protection III package and Fan Xpert 3 for advanced cooling and networking options.
-The B250M-A is well suited for everyday business computing and also one of the best i5 6500 motherboard, and it's equipped with multiple features to protect you from power abnormalities or network outages.
+The B250M-A is well suited for everyday business computing and is also one of the best i5 6500 motherboards, and it’s equipped with multiple features to protect you from power abnormalities or network outages.

 Before you buy the PRIME B250M-A, there are some good features in this motherboard.
-I have successfully overclocked using Intel's XTU program with max turbo at 3.7Ghz and voltage up to 1.35v (temperature is around 60C).
-The bios has a new upgrade that feels much better compared to other brand motherboards.
-I have tried to update bios from the internet but it has been failed, so i suggest everyone should buy this motherboard with updated BIOS version (V1.01)
+I have successfully overclocked using Intel’s XTU program with max turbo at 3.7Ghz and voltage up to 1.35v (temperature is around 60C).
+The bios have a new upgrade that feels much better compared to other brand motherboards.
+I have tried to update bios from the internet but it has been failed, so i suggest everyone should buy this motherboard with an updated BIOS version (V1.01)